COP28 Exhibition Installation - Dubai Holding

 Dubai Holding’s stunning exhibition space at COP28 was built in the pioneering K-BRIQ®, showcasing a highly sustainable and low carbon masonry structure on the world stage.
 Designed by pre-eminent global architecture practice, Skidmore, Owings & Merrill (SOM), the designers collaborated with their client, global investment company, Dubai Holding, to showcase responsible environmental stewardship, focusing on the concept of circularity in their centrepiece space’s design and build.
 The Showcase Space in the Energy Transition Zone within COP28UAE’s Green Zone is a testament to the harmony between innovation and sustainability.

 The K-BRIQ® wall is built with 7,000 sustainable bricks made from recycled waste from the construction industry, saving over 3 tonnes of carbon emissions compared to using a traditional brick.
 The curved wall is paired with seating produced from Forest Stewardship Council (FSC) certified timber and a living wall containing greenery, giving Dubai Holding a sustainable space to engage with its guests.
-Kenoteq also presented seminars to visitors within the space.
+Kenoteq also presented seminars to visitors within the amphitheatre space.

 Sustainable feature wall at COP28